Prateek1771/Sundown_Studio_Clone/README.md

 This is clone of the official website Sundown Studios.

 This website clone consists of:
-HTML, CSS, Java Script, Locomotive Scroll, GSAP(animations).
+HTML, CSS, Java Script, Locomotive Scroll, GSAP(animations), Swiper.js.

 Feel free to play with the code and leave a star.